Do you dream of less financial pressure and less debt? More choice and more adventure?

 Shop bought cakes and biscuits, lollies, chips.Keeping your pantry stocked in these processed and sugary things, like most Aussie families do, costs your health and your bank balance a lot.
 In our house we may still get the odd pack of chips or lollies on a weekend, but we mainly eat a bit of fruit or nuts or dates for snacks and treats.
 They are cheaper, have nutrients, and are free of funky unnatural ingredients like colours, flavours, numbers and preservatives.

 Furniture and most large things.
-We have really nice, new looking furniture, but we actually got most of it on Gumtree.
+We have really nice, new looking furniture, but we actually got most of it secondhand on Gumtree.
 I like IKEA furniture and I love that if I get it on Gumtree (like Craiglist) I can pay 40-50% of the new price and not have to assemble it!
 Yay!
 I am fussy though and only get things in excellent condition.
 Once I did a total makeover of our lounge room, changing all the furniture to a more modern style.
 I sold all the furniture on Gumtree and also bought the ‘new’ items on Gumtree.
 I ended up with $20 leftover (!!) from my makeover despite having bought newer and more modern sofas and shelves.
 My daughters and husband were mega impressed by this.
-You can have a fabulous house on a small budget by using Gumtree/Craiglist (whatever you have where you live).
-Our daughters have truly beautiful bedrooms with lovely beds etc. But we did not spend much.
-Having a trailer for pickup is a must.
-I got that on gumtree to for only $400!
-So many men have envied our awesome trailer and can’t believe I got it for $400. p.s. get the Gumtree app, it is better than the website.
+You can have a fabulous house on a small budget by shopping on apps for secondhand stuff e.g. Gumtree/Craiglist.
+Having a trailer for pickup really helps.
+I got our trailer on Gumtree too!

-Small stuff.
-One is constantly tempted to buy more small things, especially in Kmart where they are so cheap.
-You know: cushions, vases, kitchen utensils, lamps.
-But all this stuff I am tempted by depletes the bank balance of hard earned and taxed money, and, clutters my house.
-Plus I have to tidy and maintain it constantly.
-For me, the best strategy is not to go to the shops at all (except the supermarket) except when we have a true need.
-When I do go I have to focus on my list and I remind myself every 5 minutes ‘we have enough’.
+I can have weak moments at the shops so I find it is best if I don’t go.
+Full stop.
+I have better hobbies.
+However occasionally I have to go as we need something.
+At those times I focus on my list and remind myself every 5 minutes ‘we have enough’.
 Another cool help has been our local buynothing facebook group where people give away things they don’t need and ask for things they do.
 I needed a yoghurt thermos last year and asked on the group and someone had one they didn’t want anymore.
 Saved me $30.
-I have given away loads of things I did not need on that group too.
+I have also given away loads of things I did not need on that group too.
+Also, the more you give away the less you want to buy new stuff.

 Shoes.Same principles as clothes.
 I buy with 4 things in mind: good quality, comfortable, a style I love, and they must go with most of my outfits.
 If you do buy cheap shoes, putting in very good innersoles (with arches etc) can turn them into a whole different pair.
 I would rather invest in people than invest in stuff, and that is why I am careful about shopping, otherwise I will have to work more days every week.